GabrielHK97/satiro/README.md

 - Reuse the same validation logic across forms and server-side checks.
 - Keep rules declarative and configurable.
-- Provide clear, testable outputs for UI and logs.
+- Simple boolean return for quick validation checks.
+- Built-in integration with Zod for schema-based validation.

 ### Documentation